shortdoom/shortdoom/README.md

 ### Beep Boop!

-DM on twitter if you are designing new protocol primitives.
-Happy to commit.
+Poke me on twitter if you work on something interesting in web3.

-Solidity/EVM/JS/Python/Distributed Systems/Full Stack
+Solidity/JS/TS/NodeJS/EVM/Python/Distributed Systems/Full Stack

 <!--
 **shortdoom/shortdoom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.